Blink: The Power of Thinking Without Thinking

-Blink: The Power of Thinking Without Thinking (2005) is Malcolm Gladwell's second book.
+Blink: The Power of Thinking Without Thinking (2005) is Canadian writer Malcolm Gladwell's second book.
 It presents in popular science format research from psychology and behavioral economics on the adaptive unconscious: mental processes that work rapidly and automatically from relatively little information.
-It considers both the strengths of the adaptive unconscious, for example in expert judgment, and its pitfalls, such as prejudice and stereotypes.
+It considers both the strengths of the adaptive unconscious, for instance in expert judgment, and its pitfalls, such as prejudice and stereotypes.